This guide is originally written for Bundler v1.12. If you are using different version keep in mind that output can differ.

 To update it, you must use: bundler update

-or/and modify its version in Gemfile
+or/and modify its version in Gemfile.

 This file is created/updated automatically when you use some of Bundler’s commands

-) and you should check it into version control.
+(e.g. bundle install or bundle update) and you should check it into version control.

 We will use Gemfile.lock from previous chapter as an example.